Skip to content

 Every year, we sponsor a new cohort of talented Saudi high school graduates to study for a Bachelor’s degree abroad through our College Degree Program for Non-Employees (CDPNE).
 This involves a comprehensive 10-month course to help them prepare for the challenges of enrolling at a top-tier university, support as they study, and a job for them on completion.

 We reap the rewards of these programs today, with young talent and fresh perspectives injected into our organization every year.
 This has also led to the increased representation of women in our work, especially in Science, Technology, Engineering, and Math (STEM) fields.
-As of March 2024, the number of women scientists and engineers alone in our organization has increased by 1,300% compared to 2006.

 Creating more opportunities